The Best Vests for Travel

 The SCOTTeVEST RFID Travel Vest is just a great vest with tons of thoughtful features.
 It’s made with teflon treated fabric for stain and rain resistance (awesome), and while the RFID pocket is just plain nonsense, it’s still a nice small pocket to keep your cards or cash organized.
 Just because RFID theft isn’t a thing doesn’t mean you shouldn’t keep your stuff organized.

 Lightweight, sleek (aka there aren’t any obvious “cargo” pockets on the outside), it’s packed with big usable pockets to store stuff like a phone, passport, boarding pass, and even an iPad or kindle.
-This is just a well made travel vest for women who like to travel with a lot of gear.
+This is just a well made travel vest for

 Best Everyday Travel Vest: Orvis Pack-And-Go Vest ($89)